SoDevLog/PyTrading/README.md

 ## Clone

-To make it easier to enjoy upcoming releases and software improvements, if you know GitHub you can make a Clone from this Repo.
+To make it easier to enjoy upcoming releases and software improvements, if you know **GitHub** you can make a Clone from this Repo.

-To get new features you'll just had to make a Pull.
+To get new features you'll just had to make a Pull wich is lighter than downloading the whole zip.

 # Rapid Tour